 Phase III: Epilepsy Surgery:

 The phase involves the brain resection of the seizure focus by a neurosurgeon.
 The non-invasive or invasive testing all pinpoint to only one region of the brain that is responsible for the seizures with minimal risk for neurological deficits.
 Patients who have undergone epilepsy surgery will have neuropsychological testing and psychiatric testing 6 and 12 months after surgery.
 A repeat MRI is done 6 months after surgery.

-The epilepsy clinic and psychiatric evaluations is located at the 2nd Floor of University Physicians Building.
+The epilepsy clinic is located at the 3rd Floor of University Physicians Building.

-The Epilepsy Monitoring Unit is located at University Hospital, 7th floor BICU of University Hospital.
+The Epilepsy Monitoring Unit is located at University Hospital, 7th floor of the Neurosciences Unit.